How to Speed Up Your Website Using the <LINK> Tag

 4. Now that the browser knows the IP address, it sends a message (in TCP dialect) to the website’s server, asking for a connection.

-5. If the server is alive and well, it sends a reply acknowledging the browser’s request and the browser responds and acknowledges the server’s message.
-(Note: Yes, this is an extremely watered down version of a TCP handshake between a client and a server.)
+5. If the server is active, it sends a reply acknowledging the browser’s request, and the browser responds and acknowledges the server’s message.
+(Note: Yes, this is an extremely simplified version of a TCP handshake between a client and a server.)

 6. When the handshakes are over, a connection is established between the two.

-7. Now, browser changes its dialect style to HTTP and asks the server for the website.
+7. Now, the browser switches its dialect to HTTP and asks the server for the website.

-8. The server, knowing the home page of the website returns just that, which is received by the browser and shown to Joe who’s waiting very patiently in front of the computer.
+8. The server, knowing the homepage of the website, returns just that, which is received by the browser and shown to Joe, who is waiting patiently in front of the computer.

 HTML Link Relationships